-During my time and UC Davis I was a member of the UC Davis responding to rapid environmental change Integrative Graduate Education and Research Traineeship (REACH IGERT).
-It is NSF funded program designed to engage PhD students in collaborative interdisciplinary research.
-As part of the program my group conducted a study of fragrance chemicals in personal care products as a case study for an emerging environmental issue.
-For more information about the IGERT program as well as my collaborative research project see my ‘IGERT‘ page.
+While completing my doctorate, I was a member of the UC Davis responding to rapid environmental change Integrative Graduate Education and Research Traineeship (REACH IGERT).
+It is a NSF funded program designed to engage PhD students in collaborative interdisciplinary research.
+For more information about the IGERT program and the research I conducted as part of the program see my ‘IGERT‘ page.

 If you have any questions or comments I would love to hear from you!
 Feel free to leave me a message.
 Thanks for visiting.